lachlanw-117/Wright-Home-Assistant/README.md

 The continuous dimming automations use restart mode so the release event can interrupt the active loop.

+This works great for the Ikea Zigbee and Matter bulbs, less so for the Tapo bulbs.

 ### Tapo presets

 Tapo handles the actual preset details for its lights.

 Home Assistant decides which preset is appropriate and calls a central script to apply it.
 This keeps the automation logic separate from the Tapo-specific implementation.
+It kinda sucks.
+I'm looking forward to replacing the Tapo bulbs.

 ## Dyson control